Skip to Content

 In all cases candidates must complete the requirements within the timeframes for completions as specified in the Transition Provisions or the General Regulations for Postgraduate Degrees, Postgraduate Diplomas, and Postgraduate Certificates.

-To find out how to plan your study and/or to see the courses that are necessary to complete the programme, please click on the regulations button.
+To find out how to plan your study and/or to see the courses that are necessary to complete the programme, please check the regulations.
 If you would like to find out more about individual course requirements, please use our Course Search.

 To be awarded the Master of Educational and Developmental Psychology, students will complete a total of 240 credits made up of Part One and Part Two, and attend all contact workshops, block courses, field trips, studios, workshops, tutorials and laboratories as required.